stevana/pipelining-with-disruptor/README.md

 the right tool for the right job, right?
-Well, it turns out that [40-80%](https://youtu.be/XPlXNUXmcgE?t=2783) of jobs submitted to MapReduce systems (such as Apache Hadoop) would run faster if they were ran on a single computer instead of a distributed cluster of computers.
+Well, it turns out that [40-80%](https://youtu.be/XPlXNUXmcgE?t=2783) of jobs submitted to MapReduce systems (such as Apache Hadoop) would run faster if they were ran on a single computer instead of a distributed cluster of computers, so picking the right tool is perhaps not as easy as it first seems.

 There are two exceptions, that I know of, of streaming libraries that also work in a distributed setting.
 Scala's Akka/Pekko